 The craft shows I am attending this year are in Corfu, Greece, local to where I live and attended by a mix of artists and craftspeople from all over the world.

 This will allow me to see a different audience to what I have seen before.

 I am always happy to receive feedback on my work and people do tell you if they have any criticisms.

-Here are my top 5 tips on what to do to ensure that you have a craft show success!
+Take a look at my top 5 tips on what to do to ensure that you have a craft show success!

-1. Stand out from the crowd.
+1. Stand out from the crowd

 I have a bookcase with mini bunting that I display the knitted animals on so that it looks a bit like a toy shop.

 2. What you need to take with you

 I always take a white tablecloth, props to display my items (a bookcase for the knitted toys), branches and a vase to display Christmas decorations, teapots to display the tea cosies and a box for the smaller items like earrings and cards.